 - Best AirBnB in Downtown Montreal – Quiet studio apartment with free indoor parking and gym.
 Located on St. Catherine’s street close to everything.

 - Best luxury hotel: Le St-Martin Hotel Centre-Ville – Hotel Particulier – Located in the heart of downtown, above Montreal’s Underground City.
 On-site Mediterranean restaurant, an outdoor pool with a waterfall, and a gym with great views.

 - Best mid-range hotel: Le Square Phillips Hotel & Suites – Large modern suites that provide full kitchen facilities.
 The property has an indoor pool, gym, and sundeck on the roof.
 15-minute walk from Notre Dame Basilica.

 Things to Do in Downtown Montreal

-Au Sommet – Thesecond tallest skyscraper in the city (607 feet).
-Au Sommet offers great views of Montreal from the top, and includes an interactive exhibit about the city in the $19 ticket price.
+Au Sommet – The second tallest skyscraper in the city (607 feet).
+Au Sommet offers great views of Montreal from the top and includes an interactive exhibit about the city at the $19 ticket price.

 Canadian Center for Architecture – If you are at all interested in architecture, this is the place to go.
 And even if you’re not, this international research institution’s goal is to show you that architecture is a public concern and affects all of us in contemporary society.